ClementNerma/Rave/docs/hybrid.md

 });
 ```

-Note that flexs must be raw, meaning you can't store a flex in a variable to use it later (except in a plain constant, of course, and as an argument because flexs are implicitly raw).
+Note that flexs must be plain, meaning you can't store a flex in a variable to use it later (except in a plain constant, of course, and as an argument because flexs are implicitly plain).

-Another particular point about flexs is that their return type can be a raw type:
+Another particular point about flexs is that their return type can be a plain type:

 ```sn
 flex returnTwo () : #raw<int> {